RED LIGHT THERAPY

 What Is The Cost For The Treatments?

-The cost of one treatment is $89.00.
+The cost of one treatment is $99.00.
 It is best to get a series of treatments.
 It is not typical to see substantial results in 1 treatment.
-I recommend 6 treatments, (discounted) cost is $299.00 You are not only getting the Red Light Therapy, you are also getting a cleansing and enhanced moisturizing after the light treatment.
+I recommend 6 treatments, (discounted) cost is $329.00 You are not only getting the Red Light Therapy, you are also getting an exfoliating cleansing, as well as an enhanced moisturizing after the light treatment.

 This is a very relaxing facial spa treatment for the body